 Already for the sixth season (since 2012) Latvian Fund for Nature is deploying online webcams at nests of protected bird species for educational and research purposes.
-In 2017 we are going to maintain camera at Durbe White-tailed Eagle nest, nests of Black stork and Goshawk.
+In 2017 we have six live cameras at: Eurasian Eagle-owl, Osprey, White-tailed eagle, Goshawk, Black stork and Eursian bittern nests.

 WHITE-TAILED EAGLE (Haliaeetus albicilla)